Which place is cheaper, Houston or Asheville?

 Both Houston and Asheville are popular destinations to visit in the summer with plenty of activities.
 The summer months attract visitors to Asheville because of the hiking, the music scene, and the family-friendly experiences.
 Also, the city activities, the music scene, and the family-friendly experiences are the main draw to Houston this time of year.

 Asheville is around the same temperature as Houston in the summer.
-The temperature in Asheville is usually 82°F (28°C) in July, and Houston stays around 84°F (29°C).
+The daily temperature in Asheville averages around 82°F (28°C) in July, and Houston fluctuates around 84°F (29°C).

 It rains a lot this time of the year in Houston.
 It's quite rainy in Asheville.
 In July, Asheville usually receives more rain than Houston.
-At this time of the year, Asheville gets 5.4 inches (137 mm) of rain, while Houston receives 4.8 inches (122 mm) of rain.
+Asheville gets 5.4 inches (137 mm) of rain, while Houston receives 4.8 inches (122 mm) of rain each month for the summer.

 Both Houston and Asheville during the autumn are popular places to visit.
 The hiking trails, the shopping scene, the music scene, and the natural beauty of the area are the main draw to Asheville this time of year.
 Also, many travelers come to Houston for the city's sights and attractions, the shopping scene, and the music scene.

 In the autumn, Asheville is cooler than Houston.
-Typically, the autumn temperatures in Asheville in October are around 64°F (18°C), and Houston is about 71°F (22°C).
+Typically, the autumn temperatures in Asheville in October average around 64°F (18°C), and Houston averages at about 71°F (22°C).

 Houston gets a good bit of rain this time of year.
 Asheville usually gets less rain in October than Houston.
 Asheville gets 3.4 inches (86 mm) of rain, while Houston receives 4.2 inches (107 mm) of rain this time of the year.